Omokiti/github_article/Index.md

 **Pre-requisite for cloning**

-To to clone a repo from GitHub, you have to first have an account on [GitHub](https://github.com/).
+To clone a repo from GitHub, you have to first have an account on [GitHub](https://github.com/).

 Let's assume you landed your first gig and you have been given access to the company's repository on GitHub and you need the files on your computer so that you can start working.
 That is where cloning comes in handy.

 There are six steps to clone a repository from GitHub.

 **Step 1**

-From the landing page click on the **Sign In** button.
+From the GitHub landing page click on the **Sign In** button.

 ![github_landing_page](images/github_landing_page.png)